passport/www.passportjs.org/books/concepts/oauth2/token.md

 }
 ```

-Let's examine the parameters in this request.
+Let's examine the parameters in this response.

   * `access_token`: The access token issued by the authorization server.
 This
       token is a credential the application can use to access the resource